rugpanov/google-project-management/README.md

 **Adoption** - how the customer uses and adopts a product orservice without any issues.

 **Engagement** - how often ormeaningful customer interaction and participation is over time.

+**Stakeholders** are people who are interested in and affected by the project's completion and success.